watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Service Function Chaining (SFC) {{!RFC7665}} can be used in various scenarios (e.g. FW, IPS, IDS, NAT, and DPI).
 The SFC based on Segment Routing (SR) is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes SFC proxies like End.AS/AD/AM are necessary to use SR-unaware functions.

-This document describes an architecture for SRv6 SFC with SR-aware functions, which provides comprehensive management of an SRv6 network including resources and services.
+This document describes an architecture for SRv6 SFC with SR-aware functions, which provides comprehensive management of an SRv6 network resources and services.

 # Terminology

 ## Terminology Defined in Related RFCs and Internet-Drafts
 The following terms are used in this document as defined in the related RFCs and Internet-Drafts:

-* SR, SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, and Active segment defined in {{!RFC8402}}.
+* SR, SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, Active segment and distributed/centralized/hybrid control plane defined in {{!RFC8402}}.
 * SR source node, transit node, and SR segment endpoint node defined in {{!RFC8754}}.
 * SRv6 SID function and SRv6 Endpoint behavior defined in {{!RFC8986}}.
 * SFC, SFC Proxy, and service classification function defined in {{!RFC7665}}.